honjay88/smt/README.md

 3.Switch language</br>
 4.Slot check</br>
-5.An error occured during operation that can take photos for upload</br> 6.SignalR supported by backend service,it can receive data and dr aw charts</br>
+5.An error occured during operation that can take photos for upload</br> 6.SignalR supported by backend service,it can receive data and draw charts</br>
 7.define Configurations